-The challenge is to resource international operations with people of the right calibre.
-As Perkins (1997) observed, it is necessary for businesses to 'remain competitive with their employment offering in the market place, to attract and retain high quality staff with world-wide capabilities'.
-Meyskens et al (2009) noted that 'while international talent grows in value it is increasingly difficult to obtain, deploy and retain'.
+The challenge is that of resourcing international operations with people of the right calibre.
+As Perkins (1997) observes, it is necessary for businesses to 'remain competitive with their employment offering in the market place, to attract and retain high quality staff with worldwide capabilities'.

 Policies are required on the employment of local nationals and the use of expatriates for long periods or shorter assignments.
 The advantages of employing local nationals are that they:

-- are familiar with local markets, the local communities, the cultural setting and the local economy; - speak the local language and are culturally assimilated; - can take a long-term view and contribute for a long period (as distinct from expatriates who will are likely to take a short-term perspective); - do not take the patronizing (neocolonial) attitude that expatriates sometimes adopt.
+- are familiar with local markets, the local communities, the cultural setting and the local economy; - speak the local language and are culturally assimilated; - can take a long-term view and contribute for a long period (as distinct from expatriates who are likely to take a short-term perspective); - do not take the patronizing (neo-colonial) attitude that expatriates sometimes adopt.

 Expatriates may be required to provide the experience and expertise that local nationals lack, at least for the time being.
-But there is much to be said for a long-term resourcing policy which states that the aim is to fill all or the great majority of posts with local people.
-Welch et al (2009) observed that the need to reduce the cost of expatriation is often one of the major drivers of localization.
+But there is much to be said for a long-term resourcing policy that states that the aim is to fill all or the great majority of posts with local people.
 Parent companies that staff their overseas subsidiaries with local nationals always have the scope to 'parachute in' specialist staff to deal with particular issues such as the start-up of a new product or service.